 Throughout your pregnancy disability, you are fully covered*.
-Once you are medically released to return to work, and if you choose to take unpaid child care leave, you will receive an additional 12 weeks of paid coverage, per California Family Rights Act.
+Once you are medically released to return to work, and if you choose to take unpaid child care leave, you will receive an additional 12 weeks of paid coverage, per the California Family Rights Act.
 After that 12 week period, you will no longer be on district-paid coverage.
 NOTE: You do have COBRA rights, which allow you to purchase into your employer-sponsored benefit plan at your own expense.
-If you are interested in pursuing this option, there are important time frames and deadlines to consider, so please contact Director of HR Tom Avvakumovits at 408-522-2228.
+If you are interested in pursuing this option, there are important time frames and deadlines to consider, so please contact Benefits Analyst Sherill Panelo at 408-522-2214.

 *fully covered implies that you continue to be on the same plan that you subscribed to at the time of pregnancy.
 If you chose to decline coverage, you will continue to remain without District-sponsored coverage.

 Certificated employee's can find out the details of your coverage by going to our health care website: www.vitacompanies.com.
-There, click on “log on” (football-shaped icon).
-Under “benefits”, click on “employee logon.”
-User ID = Fremont; password = Fremont.
+There, click on “login” (upper right corner).
+Click on "Benefits Employee Login”.
+User ID = fremont; password = fremont.
 Once there, you can read all about your plan summaries, depending on whether you are on Kaiser or Anthem/Blue Cross.
 If you have further questions, you can call our health broker Vita directly at (650) 968-8811.
-Ask for Amy Byrne, or email her at Amy@vitamail.com.

 Note: It may be prudent to ask a lot of questions from your health care provider to make sure what is covered and what is not.
 For example, Blue Cross members in the past have experienced high bills from anesthesiologists – through no fault of the member whatsoever.